andyboeh/esphome-dmx512/README.md

 # esphome-dmx512

 This is a DMX512 custom component for ESPHome that allows Arduino-based devices to control DMX devices via UART (this requires an RS485 module, see below).
-ESP32 with the IDF-framework is currently not supported.

 ## Implementation